(This post may contain affiliate links. Find more info in my disclaimer.)

 Lunch at a local restaurant in Rijeka Crnojevica is included in the price.

-The monastery is a lovely place with stunning views over the lake.
+The monastery is a peaceful place with stunning views over the lake.
 The only thing that interrupts the silence is birdsong and the sounds of the farmyard animals that call the island home.

 Beska Monastery – 15thC.
 There are two churches at Beska Monastery on Beska Island.
 The larger church, St George, was founded by Dzuradz II Sracimirovic Balsic towards the end of the 15th century.
 The smaller one, the Church of the Holy Mother of God, was built in 1439 by Jelena Balsic and she’s also buried on the island.